RekhashreeBR/ELEVATE-LABS-INTERNSHIP/TASK 3/README.md

-# SQL for Data Analysis
+# 🐬SQL for Data Analysis
 Used SQL queries to extract and analyze data from a E_Commerce database in MySQL Workbench.